Call 08000 277 323 any day, any time

 Simon heads the Clinical Negligence Team, which specialises in claims for patients injured…

-Ali is a clinical negligence Solicitor acting for clients in claims relating to all asp…
+Ali is a Senior Associate in our Clinical Negligence Team, acting for clients in claims re…

 Carrying the GBS bacteria during pregnancy or even at birth does not automatically mean that a baby will become infected and ill.
 The risks of illness are increased for pregnant women who (1) have the GBS bacteria late in their pregnancy or during the birth, (2) who have their baby prematurely, (3) if their waters broke more than 18 hours before the baby was actually born or (4) if the mother had an unusually high temperature during pregnancy.
 This is not an exhaustive list.
 For more information you can refer to our specialist resource on birthing injuries and infections.